jedagda/cit-gen/README.md

 ##### Workshop Units

-The CIT-RCR uses the VirtualBox API to monitor and update groups of VMs (that compose a workshop unit).
+The CIT-GEN uses the VirtualBox API to monitor and update groups of VMs (that compose a workshop unit).
 Users may connect to these units using remote desktop.
-When a user disconnects, CIT-RCR will restore all VMs in a unit from the most recent snapshot.
+When a user disconnects, CIT-GEN will restore all VMs in a unit from the most recent snapshot.